 Vienna Walking Tours.
-The city walking tour is both informative and fun tour for those who love to hear hard facts AND historic anecdotes.
-The 2.5 hour Vienna walking tour covers highlights such as St. Stephen’s Cathedral, Heroes Square in front of the Imperial Palace, Vienna City Hall, and the Austrian Parliament.
+The city walking tour is both informative and fun.
+You will join people who love to hear hard facts AND historic anecdotes.
+The 2.5 hour walking tour covers highlights such as St. Stephen’s Cathedral, Heroes Square in front of the Imperial Palace, Vienna City Hall, and the Austrian Parliament.
 You will also explore on of the most mystic places to visit in Vienna: Minoritenkirche, where parts of the Da Vinci Code were filmed.

 As to the participants’ mix, this tour is popular with young to middle aged people and a good way to connect with other travellers.
 Find out more about the tour.

 Themed Vienna Walking Tours

 Vienna Walking Tours.
-When my grandmother’s cousin married a Polish Jew from Vienna in 1934, the city’s Jewish life was blooming and very different.
+When my grandmother’s cousin married a jew from Vienna in 1934, the city’s Jewish life was blooming and very different.
 Do you have Jewish ancestors in Vienna, too?